bzshang/piwebapi-python-examples/README.md

 You will notice `get_database()` is very similar to `get_asset_server()`.
 I wasn't kidding when I said I wasn't a Python developer, and that these helper functions do not expose elegant class library design...

-## Get AF attribute by path: Setting the query string in `requests`
+### 4.0 Get AF attribute by path: Setting the query string in `requests`

 We made a lot of round-trips to the server just to get an attribute, which is a poor practice.
 What we could have done is get the attribute in one HTTP call by passing in the attribute path as a query string, using the PI Web API call `GET attributes`.
+See the [PI Web API Online Documentation](https://techsupport.osisoft.com/Documentation/PI-Web-API/help.html) for details.
 In Python, I use

 ```Python
     req_params = {'path': '\\\\SECRETAFSERVER\\SandBox\\MyElement|MyAttribute'}